 Following redundancy after three successful years at Fairburn Chase, Tracy Roberts was faced with the challenge of a new start in a location that no longer required workers in her profession as a care worker.
-ILE’s Open Doors team helped her to develop and update her CV, which opened up exciting new job opportunities.
+ILE’s Open Doors team helped her to develop and update her CV, which opened up exciting new job opportunities and a bright future after redundancy.

 Tracy met with course tutor, Neil who, by helping her work on and improve her CV, encouraged Tracy to recognise that she does have a great skill set which can be used in areas other than the care sector.
 Tracy commented: